Platform as a Service - PAAS - is one way to deploy web apps.

 You can run other processes in both dokku and heroku by

-running the run
+using the run command:

 heroku run rails db:migrate